 Assessment at Stage 1 and 2 is by a mixture of coursework and examination.
 Some modules may include an optional practical element.

-Assessment at Stage 3 is by coursework only and may include an optional Long Essay/Creative Writing project, or students may opt to have one of their literature modules assessed by dissertation.
+Assessment at Stage 3 is by coursework only and may include an optional English Dissertation/Creative Writing project.

 The programme aims to: